-Internet Speed Test: Test Your ADSL or NBN Internet Speed
+Internet Speed Test: Check Your Broadband Speed

 Internet speed tests will show you different points of information, all of which can tell you something different about the quality of your broadband.
 Internet download and upload speeds are measured in megabits per second (Mbps), which measures how fast information can be sent to and from your computer.
 Latency, however, is measured in milliseconds (ms).